search

 e.g. search_contact_index.py

-Create an index update function e.g:: update_contact_index
+Create an index update function e.g:: update_contact_index in

 https://gitlab.com/kb/contact/blob/master/contact/tasks.py